 Overview

-With a working holiday visa you can stay in Australia for up to 12 months and take on short-term employment (up to six months with any one employer).
+With a working holiday visa you can stay in Australia for 12 months (and up to three years for some countries) and take on short-term employment (up to six months with any one employer).

 You must arrange your visas several months prior to coming to Australia.